lyrixx/twig-include-syntax/README.md

 # Twig Include Syntax

-Bored to update twig include syntax by hand?
+Bored by updating twig `include` syntax by hand?
 Me too!

 You don't understand what I'm talking about?
 Let me explain.